 Pelvic Floor Physical Therapy for the win!

-- We can help instruct you on how to push without excessive strain on your pelvic floor and teach you exercises to prepare for a VBAC.
-This includes:
+- Guidance on how to push without excessive strain on your pelvic floor

 Tips for an empowered VBAC